busydadsec/cyber-labs/README.md

 ## 🚨 Ethics Notice

 All experiments are conducted in isolated lab environments for educational purposes only.
-Nothing here is intended for or used in unauthorised or unlawful activity at all ever.
+Nothing here is intended for or used in unauthorised or unlawful activity, at all ever.

 ---

 ## 👋 About This Profile

-This GitHub tracks my growth from intel analysis and telco engineering into full-spectrum digital operations — bridging RF, mobile forensics, and modern cyber techniques.
+This GitHub tracks my growth from analysis and telco engineering into full-spectrum digital operations — bridging RF, mobile forensics, and modern cyber techniques.